othree/fetcher/README.md

 Fetcher methods will return a Promise just like fetch.
 But it will be fulfilled with different value, an array(`[value, status, response]`).
 First element is the response value.
 Second element is text response status.

+Status possible values:

-Possible values: `nocontent` for 200 or HEAD request, `notmodified` for 304 and `success` for other success request.
+* `nocontent` for 200 or HEAD request.
+* `notmodified` for 304 not modified.
+* `success` for other success request.

 Third element is consumed response object.
-The reason to use array is that, array form is easier to use ES6 destructor assign.
+The reason to use array is easier to use ES6 destructuring assign.
 Ex:

     fetcher.get('/api').then( ([value, status, response]) => {
       // blah...